Geeks in Phoenix

 • If you select Remove everything, you will be prompted to either Just remove my files or Remove files and clean the drive.
 Once you left-click on your choice, you'll come to the Ready to reset this PC screen.
 Left-click on Reset to proceed with the reset.

-7. In newer versions of Windows 10 (2004 and up), the next screen you get will ask you How would you like to reinstall Windows?
+7. The next screen you get will ask you How would you like to reinstall Windows?

 Windows 10 Reset 8